-BEAMSVILLE BENCH VQA CHARDONNAY 2019 Ah!
+BEAMSVILLE BENCH VQA CHARDONNAY 2019

+Ah!
 The conundrum that is Saunders Vineyard: Lake-effect and Bench-effect at once!!

+THE PARCEL

-THE PARCEL Just 3,9km from the lake, but on the Bench at Mountainview road, Saunders is organically-grown^{} on clay, silt, sand & limestone.
-(Certified by Ecocert.) the 'Haut' Chardonnay block is in the higher, Southern part of the vineyard in the older vines with an inspiring view of Lake Ontario.
-THE TASTING Wow!
+Just 3.9km from the lake, but on the Bench at Mountainview road, Saunders is organically-grown on clay, silt, sand & limestone.
+(Certified by Procert,) the 'Haut' Chardonnay block is in the higher, Southern part of the vineyard in the older vines with an inspiring view of Lake Ontario.

+THE TASTING

+Wow!
 Beamsville Bench!
-The clay, silt, sand & limestone soils infuse the wines with fresh, inviting pear and honeyed notes (acacia? linden?), which intermingle with luscious minerality.
+The clay, silt, sand & limestone soils infuse the wines with fresh, inviting pear and honeyed notes (Acacia?
+Linden?), which intermingle with luscious minerality.
 It IS Bench, but it IS closer to the Lake..., thus is warmer, fleshier but-still-fine Bench!

+THE GROWER

-THE GROWER The Saunders story is a captivating, touching one: One of the first pioneer viticulturalists on the Bench, visionary Warren Saunders turned 100 this year!
-Riding out on his bicycle from the Hamilton steel mills on his Sundays off, Warren dreamed of owning land and eventually established the family farm on the Beamsville Bench when he and Ivy were in their 40's...
-Their children - Anne-Marie, Royce & Leslie Saunders - often worked alongside their parents, and the Saunders farm is still run by Leslie, Anne-Marie and her husband Peter, with guidance, as always, from Warren himself! in 2015, it was certified Organic!
+The Saunders story is a captivating, touching one: One of the first pioneer viticulturalists on the Bench, visionary Warren Saunders turned 100 this year!
+Riding out on his bicycle from the Hamilton steel mills on his Sundays off, Warren dreamed of owning land and eventually established the family farm on the Beamsville Bench wwhen he was in his early 40's - and lvy was just 30...
+Their children - Ann-Marie, Royce & Leslie Saunders - often worked alongside their parents, and the Saunders farm is still run by Leslie, Ann-Marie and her husband Peter, with guidance, as always, from Warren himself! in 2013, it was certified Organic!
 What the Saunders have achieved is humbling lesson that shows us what intent; commitment and constancy can achieve, and how it can influence and inspire us all.
 Santé, Warren!

+SOIL COMPOSITION

+Surprisingly, very little sand: Clay, silt,& limestone.

+DETAILS

-SOIL COMPOSITION Surprisingly, very little sand: Clay, silt,& limestone.
-DETAILS Fermentation with Indigenous yeasts; 12,5% alc./vol; 2 g/l residual sugar, 50 cases made.
-SUB-APPELLATION: Twenty-Mile Bench DATE OF PLANTATION: 2011 & 2014 DISTANCE FROM LAKE ONTARIO: 3.9 KM ELEVATION AT TOP OF VINEYARD: 123M METRES DIFFERIENTATION FROM TOP TO BOTTOM OF VINEYARD: 10M WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.
+Fermentation with Indigenous yeasts; 12,5% alc./vol; 2 g/l residual sugar, 50 cases made.

+SUB-APPELLATION: Beamsville Bench VQA

+DATE OF PLANTATION: 1990 & 1991

+DISTANCE FROM LAKE ONTARIO: 3.9 KM

+ELEVATION AT TOP OF VINEYARD: 123M

+METRES DIFFERENTIATION FROM TOP

+TO BOTTOM OF VINEYARD: 10M

+WHY THIS MATTERS FROM A 'SENSE OF PLACE' PERSPECTIVE.

 Beamsville is SO close to the Lake that it is at once "The Bench" and "Lake-influenced."
 An interesting conundrum, and one to toy with as you swirl the glass and think about how the curves of the bench draw close to the lake - and sometimes don't!
-This, along with varied soil compositions, elevations amd planting regimes, makes for a fascinating study!
+This, along with varied soil compositions, elevations and planting regimes, makes for a fascinating study!
 "It IS Bench, but it IS closer to the Lake...and thus is warmer, fleshier Bench!"